ErpNetDocs/tech/advanced/document-amounts/amounts-calculation/percent-calculation.md

 - VAT:

-    - Default percent is 20%;
+    - Default Percent is 20%;
-    - Base on Lines is True;
+    - Base On Lines is True;
     - the **Document Amount Type Dependencies** panel states that VAT is applied to Corporate discount and Easter bonus;
     - Round Scale is '2';